 Afternoon Tea

 A quintessentially British experience awaits in the heart of London's most iconic building, the County Hall.
 Situated next to the famous London Eye, you can enjoy afternoon tea overlooking the River Thames, Houses of Parliament and London's most well-known landmark: the Elizabeth Tower with Big Ben.
-Read on to learn more about the tradition of Afternoon Tea and view our menu above.

 Anna Maria, the Seventh Duchess of Bedford, is credited with the introduction of afternoon tea in 1840.
 She is said to have experienced what she called a ‘sinking feeling' in the middle of the afternoon due to the long gap between light luncheon and her evening meal.
 To relieve her hunger pangs she asked her footman to bring her a pot of tea and a little light refreshment, and soon she enjoyed this ritual so much she began to invite her friends over for tea and gossip about the latest scandal.
 The ritual eventually caught on and afternoon tea became all the rage among the upper crust.
 Soon all fashionable Londoners was indulging in the art of afternoon tea.